A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: The Model

 \section{The Model}

 We start out with an outline of the approach of Remler, which we employ, adapted to the problem of heavy quarks: In the initial collisions between projectile and target nucleons heavy (anti)quarks $Q(\bar Q)$ are created, which we assume to be uncorrelated in momentum space.
-Their transverse momentum distribution is given by FONLL calculations \cite{Cacciari:2008gp,Cacciari:2011ma}.
-When the QGP is created the heavy quarks enter the QGP which is, as the initial interaction points, modelled by EPOS2.
-The expansion of the QGP is described by ideal hydrodynamics \cite{Drescher:2000ha,Werner:2010aa}.
-While traversing the QGP the heavy quarks interact with the plasma constituents \cite{Gossiaux:2008jv,Gossiaux:2009mk}.
-At the same time \Q pairs interact among themselves via a chromoelectical potential.
+Their individual transverse momenta reproduce the distribution of FONLL calculations \cite{Cacciari:2008gp,Cacciari:2011ma}.
+These heavy quarks then enter the QGP, which is created after a thermalization time of $t_0=0.35$ fm/c, and modelled by EPOS2 \cite{Drescher:2000ha,Werner:2010aa} or vHLLE hydrodynamics \cite{Karpenko:2013wva}.
+While traversing the QGP the heavy quarks interact with the plasma constituents according to MC@sHQ \cite{Gossiaux:2008jv,Gossiaux:2009mk}.
+At the same time \Q pairs interact among themselves via a chromoelectical potential, a new feature, which is based on lattice results.
+It yields correlated $Q\bar{Q}$ trajectories.
 When the QGP has cooled down locally to $T_{\rm diss}^\Phi$, the dissociation temperature of a heavy \Q meson of type $\Phi$, these mesons can be created but also destroyed.
-We employ the Remler formalism to describe their creation and annihilation.
+We employ the Remler formalism to describe their creation and annihilation rates.
 These processes cease when the heavy quarks hadronize to open heavy flavour hadrons.
-The Remler formalism gives us the final momentum distribution of the quarkonia.
-Final state interactions with the hadronic matter are presently not taken into account.
+The Remler formalism predicts the final momentum distribution of the quarkonia.